Eumaeus/blackwell_fall_2018/docs/FYW-DigitalReading.md

 (New assignments will be added to the top.)

 1. For **Friday, September 7**.
+Rewrite your instructions, incorporating your classmates advice for improvements.
 Windows users: Download and install the [Git for Windows Installer](https://gitforwindows.org/).
 Mac users: Locate the Terminal application that is on your computer, at `/Applications/Utilities/Terminal`; open it.
 Everyone: Download and install the Atom text editor <https://atom.io>.

 1. For **Wednesday, September 5**.
 Write a short set of instructions or recipe teaching a stranger how to do something—make a sandwich, make a milkshake, change a lightbulb.
 Bring this, typed out and printed, to class and be prepared to share it with your classmates. *Keep the file on your computer in some place where you can find it; we will be working with this more in the future.*